Esperanto League of Bosnia and Herzegovina: Activities

 The League until the collapse of the state of Yugoslavia operated under the organizational roof of the Yugoslav Esperanto Federation, and as an independent country association in 1992 joined the Universal Esperanto Association (UEA).
 The league has its own premises in the Sarajevo city center.
 The official magazine of the League is the publication "Bosnia Lilio" ("Bosnian Lily").
 There are also the Association of Esperanto Youth of Bosnia and Herzegovina, whose work is restored in 2000.

 It is estimated that currently in Bosnia and Herzegovina, there are around 100 (hundred) speakers of Esperanto.
 Two main associations that coordinate activities on teaching, learning and promoting language exist in Bosnia and Herzegovina, with regional "la mondo" organization in Banja Luka with 25 members, and national "Savez za esperanto Bosne i Hercegovine" in Sarajevo.

 In 2001, a seminar on International Solidarity was held in Sarajevo.
 A seminar of the World Esperanto Youth Association (TEJO), entitled "Rete Intercultures", was held in Sarajevo from 21 to 28 March 2004, with 40 participants from 17 countries (Bosnia and Herzegovina, Czech Republic, France, Netherlands, Croatia, Italy, Macedonia, Germany, Norway, Russia, United States, Slovakia, Slovenia, Serbia and Montenegro, Sweden, United Kingdom, Venezuela).

 Publishing, radio and TV

 The magazine of the league, "Bosnia Lilio" (Bosanski Ljiljan; Bosnian Lilly), is conceived after the 1992, with first issue being published in Catalonia with a help of Catalan Esperanto organization in 1997.
 One of the first books published in former Yugoslavia on Esperanto potential usage, learning and teaching, "Esperanto u škole!"
 (Esperanto to schools!), is written on 400 pages by Smail Grbo, who also authored another 10 books on the subject, and who was one of the most active language promoters in Yugoslavia and later in Bosnia and Herzegovina.

 Every week a radio show on Esperanto was broadcast on the Radio of Bosnia and Herzegovina, reporting about the war and other events in the country.
-The book "Spite al cio Bosnio" is published as a compilation of texts produced in this weekly radio show broadcast during the Bosnian War, between 1992-1996-.
+The book "Spite al cio Bosnio" is published as a compilation of texts produced in this weekly radio show broadcast during the Bosnian War, between 1992 and 1996.